-Boiled mixed sprouts
+Boiled and crushed mixed sprouts

 • A colourful snack, so easy and versatile to use in many delicious recipes.